|

 Row 40, Compartment 17, Shelf 3, Box 17, Folder 4.

-was forbade in 1949 by Article 34 of the Geneva Civilians Convention ("The
+of civilian hostages was forbidden in 1949 by Article 34 of the Geneva Civilians Convention ("The

 taking of hostages is prohibited").
-Why do you thing recognized laws of war
+Why do you think recognized laws of war

 changed in such a short time?
 If the Civilians Convention had not been ratified